guidoism/escape/inspiration/jonesforth.md

 (
         ASSEMBLER CODE ----------------------------------------------------------------------

-        This is just the outline of a simple assembler, allowing you to write FORTH primitives in assembly language.
+        This is just the outline of a simple assembler, allowing you to write Forth primitives in assembly language.

         Assembly primitives begin ': NAME' in the normal way, but are ended with ;CODE.  ;CODE